 Established in 1994 in cooperation with the Pierce County Superior Court, County Prosecutor, and the Department of Assigned Counsel, PCA provides a traditional, adult drug court program for all eligible offenders.

-The treatment regimen incorporates current, evidence-based practices to include trauma informed care, moral reconation therapy (MRT), relapse prevention, and life skills.
-The program also incorporates mental health treatment services.
+The treatment regimen incorporates current, evidence-based practices to include trauma informed care, moral reconation therapy (MRT), relapse prevention, life skills, as well as mental health treatment as needed.

-Treatment lasts at least one year but more commonly, participants need 18 -24 months to complete the program successfully.
+Treatment lasts at least one year but more commonly, participants need a year and a half to complete the program successfully.
 Interested persons should seek further information through their defense counsel.

 DEFERRED PROSECUTION